NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 The most common mistakes include:
 * Disabling both teams and layout, not realizing it disables sorting as well.
-* Disabling anti-override without disabling teams in other plugins.
 * Mistaking `primary-group-finding-list` for the sorting list, despite that list having nothing to do with sorting and by default even having a comment above it saying it has nothing to do with sorting.
 * Not configuring primary groups correctly.
 This can have multiple reasons, such as
   * Not configuring group weights in LuckPerms.